 Clovis Oncology's Rubraca gets U.S. FDA approval for prostate cancer

-The approval is for the drug's use in patients whose tumors have a mutation called BRCA, and whose disease had advanced despite prior rounds of chemotherapy, the company said.
+The approval is for the drug's use as monotherapy in patients whose tumors have a mutation called BRCA, and whose disease had advanced despite chemotherapy and hormone-directed therapy, the company said.

+Rubraca, like GlaxoSmithKline Plc's GSK.L Zejula and AstraZeneca Plc AZN.L and Merck & Co Inc's MRK.N Lynparza, belongs to a class of cancer drugs called PARP-inhibitors, which work by blocking enzymes involved in repairing damaged DNA of cancer cells, thereby helping to kill them.

+The drug has already been approved in the United States as a maintenance treatment for adults with ovarian, fallopian tube, primary peritoneal cancers whose disease has come back and whose tumor has responded to a platinum-based chemotherapy.

 (Reporting by Manojna Maddipatla in Bengaluru; Editing by Shailesh Kuber)